 Think of your home internet connection like a major highway leading directly to your front door.
 The wide lanes bringing incoming traffic into your city represent your download speed, while the lanes leading out of the city are your upload speed.
 If your highway has five lanes coming in but only one narrow lane going out, traffic will inevitably jam up whenever you try to leave town.

-Mbps vs. MB: Understanding Speed Metrics
+Mbps vs. MB vs. Gbps: Decoding Speed Metrics

 When you are trying to calculate how long a specific file will take to transfer, it is critical to understand the units of measurement.
-Internet speeds are almost always measured in Mbps (Megabits per second), while file sizes saved on your hard drive are measured in MB (Megabytes).
+Internet speeds are historically measured in Mbps (Megabits per second), while file sizes saved on your hard drive are measured in MB (Megabytes).
 These two acronyms look nearly identical, but they mean very different things.

 If you look at a typical plan from a major internet provider, you might notice a massive gap between the two numbers, such as 500 Mbps download but only 20 Mbps upload.
 So, why is upload speed so much slower than download speed for the average consumer?
 The answer traces back to the history of internet infrastructure.

 Historically, early internet usage was highly passive.
-People spent the vast majority of their time consuming content — reading articles, watching videos, and listening to audio files — rather than creating or broadcasting it.
+People spent the vast majority of their time consuming content — reading articles, watching videos, and listening to audio files — rather than actively creating or broadcasting it.
 Consequently, telecommunications companies engineered their copper and coaxial networks to prioritize the “download lanes” to accommodate this specific flow of traffic.
 The physical wiring simply couldn’t handle massive two-way data streams, so providers allocated about 90% of the available frequency band to downloads, leaving a tiny fraction for uploads.

 However, the widespread expansion of modern fiber optic networks has completely changed the landscape.
 Fiber relies on light pulses sent through ultra-thin strands of glass, which allows for immense data capacity in both directions simultaneously.
 As a result, fiber connections provide symmetrical internet, meaning your upload speed is equally as fast as your download speed.
-If you sign up for a 1 Gig fiber plan, you can expect speeds around 1,000 Mbps for both downloading files and uploading them.
+If you sign up for a 1 Gbps fiber plan, you can expect speeds around 1,000 Mbps for both downloading files and uploading them.

-Average Upload and Download Speeds by Connection Type
+Average Speeds by Connection Type

 | Connection Type | Typical Download Range | Typical Upload Range |